 Conclusion: Should You Start a Shopify Store?

-After helping dozens of businesses launch successful eCommerce operations, here’s what I’ve learned: Shopify offers the best balance of simplicity and sophistication for most online sellers.
+After helping dozens of businesses launch successful eCommerce operations, here’s what I’ve learned: It offers the best balance of simplicity and sophistication for most online sellers.

 If you’re asking, “what is Shopify, and should I use it?” – the answer largely depends on your goals.
 It’s particularly well-suited for: